-8 claims tech E&O insurance can cover
+8 tech E&O claims examples

 Sometimes there's nothing you can do to stop an errors and omissions lawsuit – a client gets upset and wants to blame all their IT problems on you.
 But not all lawsuits are like that.
 In fact, many can be prevented by improving the way you communicate with clients and train your employees.